swiftlang/swift/docs/LibraryEvolution.rst

   be subclasses/overrides that would be broken by the change.
 - ``dynamic`` may not be added to *or* removed from any members.
 Existing clients would not know to invoke the member dynamically.
+- A ``final`` override of a member may *not* be removed; existing clients may be performing a direct call to the implementation instead of using dynamic dispatch.

-.. note:: This ties in with the ongoing discussions about "``final``-by-default" and "non-publicly-subclassable-by-default".
+.. note:: These restrictions tie in with the ongoing discussions about "``final``-by-default" and "non-publicly-subclassable-by-default".